 Which industries have the highest audit fees in Europe?

-The FRC's 2025 data for FTSE 350 companies shows energy at £13 million (highest), telecommunications at £9.7 million (second), and healthcare at £8.1 million (third).
-Financials consistently rank in the top tier.
+The FRC's 2025 data for FTSE 350 companies shows energy at £13 million (highest), telecommunications at £9.7 million (second), healthcare at £8.1 million (third), and financials consistently in the top tier.
 The FTSE 350 median across all industries was £1 million.
 These averages are shaped by the specific companies within each classification; energy fees are inflated by Shell and BP, whose audit fees alone represent a substantial portion of the sector total.

 How should I price CSRD assurance as a separate fee?